 Train yourself in godliness, for, while physical training is of some value, godliness is valuable in every way, holding promise for both the present life and the life to come.
 (1 Timothy 4:7-8)

 Paul uses the analogy of physical training in his letter to Timothy, a young pastor.
 Paul urges him to train himself for godliness the same way disciplined athletes train for competitions.
 Athletes need to overcome physical barriers when they injure themselves.
 Timothy needed to overcome a personality barrier.
 Timothy was timid, reserved which probably contributed to his chronic stomach ailment.
 In spite of his shyness and half-Jewish, half-Gentile ancestry, Paul was convinced Timothy could do the job by going through strategic training.
 Paul warns Timothy that just as an athlete has to practice and train diligently, he too must train diligently for the perfecting of the ministry.
 However, there is one main difference.
-Physical training is of some value in the life only.
+Physical training is of some value in this life only.
 Godliness is valuable in every way, holding promise for both the present life and the life to come.

 Know that training for the body is good.
 Training for the spirit is better because it is eternal training.